Wayne County Court Records

 Wayne County Sheriff's Office

-The Wayne County Sheriff’s Office, located at 201 W. North St., Wooster, OH 44691, Phone: (330) 287-5750, maintains arrest records, jail booking records, and inmate information.
-Arrest records may not always correspond directly to court case filings, as not all arrests result in prosecution.
+The Wayne County Sheriff's Office, located at 201 W. North St., Wooster, OH 44691, Phone: (330) 287-5750, maintains arrest records, jail booking records, and inmate information.
+Keep in mind that arrest records don't always correspond directly to court case filings, since not all arrests result in prosecution.

 Criminal History and Background Checks